A New Tahoe Ski Resort – Sierra at Tahoe Review After The Caldor

 Don’t Look At The Past… Look Towards The Future

 After lapping Jack’s Bowl countless times, I came to realize I couldn’t be stuck in the past.
 What’s done is done.
-I had to take the perspective that the Sierra-at-Tahoe I knew was gone.
+I had to take the perspective that the Sierra-at-Tahoe I first met was gone.
 Instead, this is a brand-new ski area that just opened.
 A NEW place to explore and learn.
 And I can tell you that the new Sierra is worth returning to.

 5 thoughts on “A New Tahoe Ski Resort – Sierra at Tahoe Review After The Caldor